 Rising Sea Levels, Brighton, UK (2008-2009)

-Accidentally, Carl De Keyzer was one of the three tutors on the workshop and he was working on a similar project too, now published under the title Moments before the Flood.
+The project came to fruition in the course of a five-day workshop under the patronage of Magnum Photos at the University of Brighton.
+Accidentally, Carl De Keyzer was one of the three tutors on the workshop and he was working on a similar project, later published under the title Moments before the Flood.